andyjgao/andyjgao/content/blog/3-pillars-of-productivity.md

 I used to work in the same room as my bed, and this made napping SO EASY.
 If I got stuck on a bug while programming or had writer's block, I would roll into bed and take a nap.
 This destroyed my productivity.

-Our surroundings have a certain amount of influence on the [psychological states and choices we make.](http://healthysleep.med.harvard.edu/healthy/getting/overcoming/tips) By physically separating where we work and relax, we are able to create a mental separation as well.
+Our surroundings have a certain amount of influence on the [psychological states and choices we make.](http://healthysleep.med.harvard.edu/healthy/getting/overcoming/tips)  Physically separating where we work and relax can help us also create a mental separation as well.

 ### No Phones